maxyass/portfolio_projects/README.md

     ```bash
     git clone https://github.com/maxyass/Projects-Im-Proud-Of

-2. Navigate to the project directory:
+2. Navigate to the project directory of the exploit you want to test:
     ```bash
     cd arp_spoof